Professor: Abe Stone

 Phone (office): 459-5723

-Take-home midterm exam (a choice of essay questions), due Mon., May 11; take-home final exam (ditto), due Tues., June 9.
-Students who receive an A- or higher on the midterm may choose to write a final paper (approximately 8-10 pages) in place of the final, on a topic to be discussed in advance with the instructor.
-(Each worth 50% of the grade.)
-Exams and papers are due by e-mail to the instructor (in PDF, MSWord, LATEX, plain text, HTML, or RTF).
+Two take home exams, due Wed., Rocktober 26 and Wed., Nov.
+13 17 (a choice of essay questions) (each worth 20% of the grade); take-home final exam (also a choice of essay questions), due Tues., Dec.
+10 (60% of the grade).
+Students who receive an A- or higher on the first two exams may choose to write a final paper (approximately 8-10 pages) in place of the final, on a topic to be discussed in advance with the instructor.

 Immanuel Kant, Critique of Pure Reason, tr.
 Norman Kemp Smith (ISBN: 1403911959).

 The above text should be available at the Literary Guillotine.
 Some commentaries and secondary works will be available on reserve at McHenry (see below).